aliasghar37/weatherwhiz/README.md

 ## Features
 - Search for weather information by city or location name
 - View current temperature, humidity, wind speed and more
-- View forecast for coming hours/days (if implemented)
+- View forecast for coming hours/days
 - Clean, minimal UI with responsive design
 - Built with vanilla JavaScript — no heavy frameworks
 - Easy to deploy: just HTML, CSS and JS